Instructor: Dr. Bei Wang Phillips (beiwang AT sci.utah.edu)

-Successful completion of the course will enable the students to become data practitioners who can apply TDA pipelines to a variety of real-world datasets in material science, biomedicine, business intelligence, etc. The students can also pursue new research directions in the field of TDA and integrate advanced TDA techniques with other areas of data science such as data mining, machine learning, computer graphics, geometric modeling, mesh generation, and data visualization.
+Successful completion of the course will enable the students to become data practitioners who can apply TDA pipelines to a variety of real-world datasets in material science, biomedicine, business intelligence, etc. The students can also pursue new research directions in the field of computational topology and TDA, as well as integrate advanced TDA techniques with other areas of data science such as data mining, machine learning, computer graphics, geometric modeling, mesh generation, and data visualization.

 Prerequisites: There are no formal prerequisites for this class.
 Students will be expected to have basic knowledge of data structures and algorithmic techniques.

-The targeted audience for the class includes PhD students, mater students and very-motivated upper level undergraduate students.
+The targeted audience for the class includes PhD students, mater students and very-motivated upper level undergraduate students, in particular, from Computer Science and Mathematics.

-The students are not required to be majoring in Computer Science, but it is preferable that the students have some background in algorithms and/or other data science related courses.
+The students are not required to be majoring in Computer Science or Mathematics, but it is preferable that the students have some background in algorithms and/or other data science related courses.

 The course materials are organized under three mutually inclusive modules: